In This Article

 You might also want to consider buying a test covered by your Health Savings Account (HSA) or Flexible Spendings Account (FSA).

-MyHeritage has the most affordable test on the market and it’s frequently on sale.
+MyHeritage has the most affordable test on the market, and itโs frequently on sale.
 You may be able to use your HSA, FSA, or HRA to pay for your MyHeritage test.

 KnowYourDNA is dedicated to providing readers with reliable information on products that help them achieve their health goals.